cdwfs/advent2021/README.md

 - `array[0..]` gives the array as a slice
 - fish are fungible.
 - You sure do get integer overflow errors if you use too small a variable at runtime! (unless you use one of the fancy wrapping/saturating operators).
-- You can't `.initCapacity()` or `.ensureTotalCapacity()` in a struct field's default initializer because default values for these fields are computed at compile time and stored as constants, and thus can't allocate memory.
+- You can't `.initCapacity()` or `.ensureTotalCapacity()` in a struct field's default initializer, because default values for these fields are computed at compile time and stored as constants, and thus can't allocate memory.
 This preserves Zig's "if it doesn't look like a function call, it's not a function call" guarantee: `MyType{}` isn't a function call.

 ### [Day 7: The Treachery of Whales](https://adventofcode.com/2021/day/7)
 - `std.math.maxInt(type)` for maximum value for a type
-- `@divFloor()` and `divTrunc()` is required for integer division.
+- `@divFloor()` and `divTrunc()` are required for integer division.
 - Just brute-forced part 2, it was fine.

 ### [Day 8: Seven Segment Search](https://adventofcode.com/2021/day/8)